 Request a consultation with Renaine Julian

 Renaine Julian is the Director of STEM Libraries at Florida State University.
 In this role, he oversees a team of science librarians and staff that provide support for STEM scholars across the research and learning lifecycles.
 Renaine has a MLIS, a MS in Urban and Regional Planning and a BS in Political Science all from Florida State University.
-His research interests include: library leadership and administration, scholarly communication, and open science.
+His research interests include: library leadership and administration, research data management, and open science.

 Request a consultation with Kyung Kim